sandialabs/slycat/docs/POST-Upload-Finished.rst

 .. http:post:: /uploads/(uid)/finished

     Notify the server that all files have been uploaded for the given upload session, and processing can begin.
-The request must include the `finished` parameter, which specifies the number of files that were uploaded, and the number of parts in each file.
-This allows the server a chance to validate that it has received every part of every file.
+The request must include the `uploaded` parameter, which specifies the number of files that were uploaded, and the number of parts in each file.
+The server uses this information to validate that it received every part of every file that the client sent.

+    :param uid: Unique upload session identifier.
+    :type uid: string

     :requestheader Content-Type: application/json